Now that phase 2 has already started, we are looking forward to phase 3 because we can’t wait to get back to our normal life.

 This is a great place to buy fruits and organic products.
 We buy from here regularly because our family eats fruits about 2 -3 times a day.
 So their bulk purchase selection of fruits is worth it for our family of 7.

-Things to consider: Their delivery charges are broken down into bulk purchase (Premium member and non premium) and non bulk purchase.
+Things to consider: Their delivery charges are broken down into bulk purchases (Premium member and nonpremium) and nonbulk purchases.
 For non-bulk purchase, free delivery for orders over $49.

 They deliver their items in a big reusable cooler bag which you can return to the driver on your next order.

-For bulk purchase, if you’ve signed up to be a premium member (pay about $4.16 per month), free delivery for orders over $49 + 2% rewards on all purchase. if you are non member, you have to spend over $150 for free delivery.
+For bulk purchases, if you’ve signed up to be a premium member (pay about $4.16 per month), free delivery for orders over $49 + 2% rewards on all purchases. if you are non member, you have to spend over $150 for free delivery.